 Providing an integrated program of education, health care & livelihood opportunities for sustainable income stopping child labor, including the provision of access to education (daycare with creche facilities).

 Each child can access education, proper health care, nutrition, and recreation to enable them to have a childhood free from child labor and child marriage and to support their overall development and the completion of their education.

-hospitals, more and more home healthcare, ambulatory, and emergency care services are being offered.
+In the future, India will see a full range of healthcare options, with small clinics coexisting alongside home treatment and huge, advanced hospitals.
+Outside of hospitals, more and more home healthcare, ambulatory, and emergency care services are being offered.
 The emphasis is likewise shifting away from curative care and toward prevention.